 These are uncomfortable feelings for sure!
 But, there are ways for you to start leaning towards security that will help you find more peace with your partner and yourself.

-Practice a few of these techniques and see if you don’t start feeling more secure with yourself and with your partner
+What can help avoidant attachment is to practice a few of these techniques.
+Then see if you start feeling more secure with yourself and with your partner

 Make a practice of naming your feelings.